"Stranger Things" Star Dacre Montgomery Breaks Down Billy's Huge Season 3

-Two years ago, the name Billy was a simple, American name — the moniker of a beloved comedic actor known for Pixar movies and '90s comedies alike (Billy Crystal), the title of an Adam Sandler movie every millennial boy watched 15 times in middle school (Billy Madison) and the name a mom hollers at every generic little boy in a cereal commercial (Billyyyy!).
+Two years ago, the name Billy was a simple, American name — the moniker of a beloved comedic actor known for Pixar movies and '90s comedies alike (Billy Crystal).
 But now, the name strikes fear in the hearts of sci-fi fans around the world because we all know one thing: Stranger Things' Billy Hargrove (Dacre Montgomery) can be a monster.

 Advertisement

-That's probably why, as Australian actor Dacre Montgomery sits in a West Hollywood hotel room in a very un-Billy navy jumpsuit, he's feeling a bit nervous about how his performance will come across when Stranger Things 3 premieres July 4.
-(Mild spoilers ahead.)
+That's probably why, as Australian actor Dacre Montgomery sits in a West Hollywood hotel room in a very un-Billy navy jumpsuit, he's feeling a bit nervous about how his performance will come across.

 Refinery29: How are you feeling now that people are about to actually see this thing you made so many months ago?